I Love Kanye: Remixes

-On February 15, 2016, a remix of the track was shared by American producer Stefan Ponce.
-The remix re-imagines the song with a sample of the Dramatics' "I Dedicate My Life To You" (1973).
-A remix of the song by producer Key Wane was released on February 21, 2016, titled "Kanye".
-On the remix, a soulful backdrop is added and some of the lyrics are flipped.
-On February 25, 2016, DJ Premier released his remix of the song.
-West and the DJ had previously collaborated on a remix of the single "Classic (Better Than I've Ever Been)" in 2007 and of the "I Love Kanye" remix, DJ Premier said: "I'm a street DJ and when a good acappella is naked, you put some clothes on it."
+On February 15, 2016, a remix of "I Love Kanye" was shared by American producer Stefan Ponce, re-imagining the song with a sample of the Dramatics' "I Dedicate My Life To You" (1973).
+A remix by producer Key Wane was released six days later, titled "Kanye".
+For the remix, a soulful backdrop is added and some of the lyrics are flipped.
+On February 25, 2016, a remix was released by DJ Premier, who had collaborated with West on the remix of the single "Classic (Better Than I've Ever Been)" in 2007.
+Of his latest remix, DJ Premier said: "I'm a street DJ and when a good acappella is naked, you put some clothes on it."
 The remix adds elements of piano, slow-knocking kick and snare, a bassline, and percussion.
 It also features scratches from DJ Premier and vocal samples of Late Registration track "Wake Up Mr. West".
 The same day as the release of the DJ's remix, rapper Hezekiah shared his "Pro Remix" of the song.
 The remix heavily features chops and combines the original with a sample of Jocelyn Brown's "Somebody Else's Guy" (1984).

 A remix of the song under the title of "Old Kanye" by American production team J.U.S.T.I.C.E.
 League and producer 8 Bars was released on February 28, 2016.
 Discussing the remix, the team explained that they "wanted to take Kanye's verse and make it into a full-blown song".
 "Old Kanye" has a jazz instrumental and heavily features synths, while also adding cascading chords and soundbites of newscasts.
 The remix includes a hook that is performed by Stige, during which Auto-Tune is used on his vocals.
 Stige raps a second verse, which lyrically echoes the sentiment expressed by West on the original.
-American producer TM88 shared a remix of the song entitled "TrapYeezy88" on March 3, 2016.
+American producer TM88 shared a remix entitled "TrapYeezy88" on March 3, 2016.
 Prior to the remix, TM88 had worked with West on the rapper's 2011 collaborative studio album Watch the Throne with Jay-Z. A trap remix, "TrapYeezy88" runs for two minutes and adds hi-hats as well as synths, while West's vocals are chopped up and distorted.